argoproj/argo-events/docs/sensors/filters/intro.md

 Filters types can be evaluated together in 2 ways:

-- `AND`, meaning that all filters returning `true` are required for an event to be valid
+- `and`, meaning that all filters returning `true` are required for an event to be valid
-- `OR`, meaning that only one filter returning `true` is enough for an event to be valid
+- `or`, meaning that only one filter returning `true` is enough for an event to be valid

 Any kind of filter error is considered as `false` (e.g. path not existing in event body).